SebastianRojas6/Naback-deskop/README.md

 # Naback
-A desktop application for someone I once loved, built with Rust.
+A desktop application for someone, built with Rust.